 Building a Strong Brand

-Almost everything associated with your company, from the unpacking experience to the helpfulness of customer service, affects your brand.
+Almost everything associated with your company, from the customer's unpacking experience to the helpfulness of customer service, affects your brand.
 So pay attention to all instances in which the public interacts with your people, products, or marketing.

 Recall that many consumers make purchase decisions based on emotions.
 This means that they also make quick purchase decisions, and they can be easily deterred.
 A customer compelled to buy your product based on an Instagram ad might quickly abandon the purchase if your website takes too long to load.
 A poor mobile experience can cost your company a neat sum in sales considering how many people shop through their phones.